-The Florida Mental Health Act of 1971 referred to as the “Baker Act,” allows for examination and hospitalization of an individual on an involuntary basis.
-The Baker Act may be used by a physician, a mental health professional, a judge, or a law enforcement officer under very specific conditions.
+The Florida Mental Health Act, referred to as the “Baker Act,” allows for forced psychiatric examination and hospitalization of an individual on an involuntary basis.
+If you are in need of a mental health attorney to navigate the complexities of this law, our experienced team is here to help.
+The Baker Act may be used by a physician, a mental health lawyer, a judge, or a law enforcement officer to force a psychiatric examination, almost always in an inpatient setting.

 - Release — you may be discharged